 The Compostela for those on the Camino de Santiago; but there are also other pilgrim certificates such as the Finisterrana (in Finisterre) and the Muxiana (in Muxia).

 you can get the Testimonium of pilgrimage to Rome if you are walking from Acquapendente or Viterbo.
 There are other pilgrim certificates also on the St Francis Way.

-*For more information about the Camino de Santiago or to book your holiday, contact our travel specialists
+For more information about the Camino de Santiago, the Via Francigena or to book an unforgettable trip, contact our travel specialists.